Local school boards vote 'no' to polling stations for upcoming federal election

 CTV News reached out to other local school boards to find out whether they would welcome voters.

-A spokesperson for the Bluewater District School Board said they would follow the direction of the Ministry of Health and the chief medical officer of health.
+A spokesperson for the Bluewater District School Board said they would follow the direction of the Ministry of Education and the chief medical officer of health.

 Election Day is Sept.
 20, with advance voting Sept.
 10 to 13, or you can vote at any Elections Canada office until Sept.
 14.